randy-chen/uocis322/src/README.txt

-The files in this directory implement a simple web application to take in
+The files in this directory implement a simple web application that will allow users to create a new 'account' with a desired username and password pair, log in to their dashboard, and log out to the login screen again.

 Files: